QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

   first present the fault details and repair advice to the network operator for review, and proceed to carry out the repair task once it is confirmed.

+* Fault Prediction
+: As an advanced enhancement of fault management capabilities, fault prediction aims to reduce network risks through proactive management that prevents problems before they occur.
+Before a fault actually occurs, the NDT constructs a dynamic simulation model by collecting real-time multi-dimensional operational state data, including network topology, traffic load, and device performance indicators.
+Based on the network data, AI Agent uses large models and machine learning algorithms (such as time-series prediction models and anomaly detection models) to reason and analyze potential faults—for example, predicting the risk of physical link interruption based on optical cable signal attenuation data.
+Furthermore, the AI Agent generates recommended operations to avoid faults and validates them through simulation in the NDT, thereby achieving predictive maintenance of the network.

 ## Network Optimization

 Network optimization is often introduced due to the Network AI Agent's awareness of some potential